-- Show current monthly income for a month from the date stamped for everyone in the household. - Total the Gross Income for the month. - Income can include SSI, SSA, TANF (cash aid), unemployment, state disability, retirement, pension, and check stubs.
+- Show current gross monthly income for a month within six (6) weeks from the date stamped for everyone in the household 18 years and older. - Total the Gross Income for the month. - Income can include SSI, SSA, TANF (cash aid), unemployment, state disability, retirement, pension, and check stubs.

-5. Complete Monthly Utility Bill:
+5. A complete Complete Monthly Utility Bill:

-- Show whole current monthly utility bill from the date stamped. - Also a 48hr notice or shut off included if Fast Track. - The name, account number from page one and utility bill address from page 3 match the utility information on the application.
+- Show all pages of whole current monthly utility bill from the date stamped (must be within the last six (6) weeks). - Also a include a 48hr notice or shut off notice if an emergency included if Fast Track. - The name, account number from page one and utility bill address from page 3 match the utility information on the application.

-6. Birth Certificate:
+6. Birth Certificate Proof of Legal Status: